Cooking Grass-fed Beef and Pasture-Raised Poultry

 - In order to have delicious, moist sausages, we recommend cooking in a frying pan in water that comes 1/3 of the way up the sausage.

 - Prick sausages with a fork or knife.
-Bring them to a boil and then reduce to a simmer.
+Bring them to a boil and then reduce the heat to a simmer.
 Cook until all the water has evaporated.

-- Add a small amount of oil to the pan, or brush sausages with oil and add to a grill, until sausages are lightly browned on all sides.
+- Add a small amount of tallow or lard to the pan, or brush sausages with fat and add to a grill, until sausages are lightly browned on all sides.

-- Alternative oven method: put the sausages and water in a baking dish, prick the sausages, bake at 350°F until brown.
-Add oil if necessary.
+- Alternative oven method: put the sausages and water in a baking dish, prick the sausages, and bake at 350°F until brown.
+Add tallow or lard if necessary.
 Rotate the sausages occasionally.
 The internal temperature of the sausages should reach 165°F.

 Preparing White Oak Pastures Chicken and Duck